divibanks/mobilize/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Mobilize adds a lightweight mobile menu to your site, if the width is lower than a certain value.
+Mobilize adds a lightweight mobile menu to your site if the width is lower than a certain value.

 == Description ==

-The **Mobilize** plugin adds a lightweight mobile menu to your site, if the width is lower than a certain (configurable) value.
+The **Mobilize** plugin adds a lightweight mobile menu to your site if the width is lower than a certain (configurable) value.

 Use the native behaviour (fixed top bar) or assign one of your existing menu items (a hamburger icon or a "Quick Jump" menu item).